 5. Plan For All Types of Snow and Ice Events

-You want to ensure your commercial snow removal professional is ready for the season with enough salt and deicing products to handle whatever ice accumulation the season brings.
+You want to ensure your commercial snow removal professional is ready for the season with enough salt and deicing products to handle whatever ice accumulates.

 It's important to understand that not all winter weather events are the same, and your snow removal provider will approach different events accordingly.